RichieHakim/ROICaT/README.md

 **Why use ROICaT?**
 - **It's easy to use.
 You don't need to know how to code.
-You can use the interactive notebooks to run the pipelines with just a few clicks.**
+You can use the interactive notebooks or online app to run the pipelines with just a few clicks.**
-- ROICaT was made to be better than existing tools.
-It is capable of classifying and tracking neuron ROIs at accuracies approaching human performance.
-Several labs currently use ROICaT to do automatic tracking and classification of ROIs with no post-hoc curation required.
+- It's accurate.
+ROICaT was desgined to be better than existing tools.
+It is capable of classifying and tracking neuron ROIs at accuracies approaching human performance out of the box.
-- Great effort was taken to optimize performance.
-Computational requirements are minimal and run times are fast.
+- It's fast and computational requirements are low.
+You can run it on a laptop.
+  It was designed to be used with >1M ROIs, and can utilize GPUs to speed things up.

 With ROICaT, you can:
 - **Classify ROIs** into different categories (e.g. neurons, dendrites, glia,